Tuition payments: History

 In medieval Europe, universities were mainly institutions of the Catholic Church.
 As they mainly trained clergy, most of these universities did not have any need to exact fees from the students with one notable exception: during the 12th century, while under the supervision of Pierre le Mangeur, the University of Paris began collecting two sous weekly in tuition.

 Later, the main duty of universities in most Protestant countries was the training of future civil servants.
 Again, it was not in the interest of the state to charge tuition fees, as this would have decreased the quality of civil servants.
 On the other hand, the number of students from the lower classes was usually kept in check by the expenses of living during the years of study, although as early as the mid-19th century there were calls for limiting the university entrance by middle-class persons.
 A typical family, however, could not afford educating a child or young adult, even if the education itself was free.
-A similar situation exists today in many Third World countries, where the expenses of "free" schooling (food, books, school uniform, etc.) prevent some children from attending any school.

-After World War II the tuition systems of all of today's advanced democracies still were highly similar: Education institutions in all countries charged no or only very low tuition fees.
-It was not before the 1950s that the countries' education systems developed in different directions.
-Some countries, especially the Anglo-Saxon countries (for example the United States) but also Asian countries such as Japan, introduced considerable tuition payments already in the early post-war period.
+After World War II the tuition systems of all of today's advanced democracies still were highly similar: educational institutions in all countries charged no or only very low tuition fees.
+It was not until the 1950s that the countries' education systems developed in different directions.
+Some countries, especially Anglophone countries (for example the United States) but also Asian countries such as Japan, introduced considerable tuition payments already in the early post-war period.
 Other countries, particularly in Scandinavia and continental Europe, in contrast remained tuition-free.
 These developments were unrelated to the massive educational expansion that took place at the same time.

 Since the early 1970s, the average cost of tuition has steadily outpaced the growth of the average American household.
 This trend continued particularly under President Reagan's higher education policies in the 1980s.
 Likewise, there has been a steady decrease in federal funding for grants and a rise in the interest rates of most major student loans, leaving many students struggling to pay debt for years after graduation.